bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 ---

 # Prelude
-I've been given a grant by the Ethereum Foundation to work on an interesting project ([MACI](https://github.com/barryWhiteHat/maci)) that ultilize zero-knowledge proofs a few months ago.
-The work was technically challenging and I enjoy working on it.
-My main issue with it was that the implementation, and technicalities behind some of the chosen data structures were pass around through word-of-mouth and even the terminology varied between people.
+For the past few months I've been working with the Ethereum Foundation on a Minimal Anti Collusion Infrastructure ([MACI](https://github.com/barryWhiteHat/maci)) project that utilises zero knowledge proofs.
+Working on this project has been technically challenging and thorougly enjoyable but not without some difficulties.
+As the main form of communication between collaborators were through google hangouts / signal calls, there existed an issue where concepts were unable to be interpreted in the intended way they were expressed, due to pitfalls of spoken word and the varied terminology used for the same concept.

-The goal of this blog post is to discuss and visualize the implementation of a data structure that I've been using extensively while building the MACI project - merkle trees, and specifically a simplified version of the audited [semaphore merkle tree](https://www.npmjs.com/package/semaphore-merkle-tree).
+In an effort to express what words cannot, this blog post will visualise the implementation of merkle trees (specifically a simplified version of the [audited semaphore merkle tree](https://www.npmjs.com/package/semaphore-merkle-tree)), the primary data structure used throughout the MACI project.

 Note: This post assumes you understand what a hash function is.

 # Introduction
-The data structures ultilized when building out zero-knowledge proof applications on the blockchain has to be time efficient due to the limitations of both the zero knowledge circuit compiler(s) and blockchain VM(s).

-Merkle trees are great for this usecase as they can be used to verify if some data exists in the tree very efficiently, as even at worse case, time complexity is linear[^1].
-Their strong data verification properties is also perfect for our use case of proving _something_ but without revealing that particular something.

 ![merkle-tree](https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Hash_Tree.svg/1920px-Hash_Tree.svg.png)
-##### Figure 1: Merkle tree visualization, source: wikimedia
+##### Figure 1: Merkle tree visualization, source: brilliant.org[^1]

+The data structures ultilized when building zero-knowledge proof applications on the blockchain have to be time efficient due to the limitations of both the zero knowledge circuit compiler(s) and blockchain VM(s).

+Merkle trees, a type of data structure is great for this use case as they can be used to verify whether some data exists in the tree very efficiently, as even at worse case, time complexity is linear[^1].
+Their strong data verification properties are also perfect for our need of being able to prove something without revealing what that particular something is.

 Figure 1 shows a merkle tree with a depth of 2, giving us 4 (2^N, where N is the depth) data blocks to store our data (a merkle tree can have an arbitrarily depth of N).
 As shown in the figure, each pair of data block is hashed with some arbitrary hash function recursively until we reach the final root value.
 This root value is significant as it represents the hashes of all previous values, and with that root value, we can use it to proof if some data exists within the tree.